 The CTC will not approve any AB 608 request after 120 days from the contract award.
-Sponsors intending to take advantage of AB 608 project savings must notify Caltrans and the CMA within 30 days of the contract award, to ensure the request to the CTC can be processed in time to meet the CTC's deadline.
+Sponsors intending to take advantage of AB 608 project savings must notify Caltrans and the CTA within 30 days of the contract award, to ensure the request to the CTC can be processed in time to meet the CTC's deadline.

-Limitations on State-Only Funding
+Federal and State-Only Funding

-In 2011, the State adopted AB 105, which eliminates the sales tax on gasoline and replaces it with a commensurate increase in the excise tax on gasoline.
+In 2017, the state adopted SB1, which stabilizes the excise tax on gasoline and pegs it to adjust with inflation.
 Excise taxes are deposited into the State Highway Account, which also includes federal funds.
-Therefore, projects programmed in the 2016 STIP will receive a combination of state and federal funds.
-Project sponsors must federalize their projects by completing NEPA documentation and complying with federal project delivery rules, unless they are granted a state-only funding exception by the CTC.
+While SB1 stabilize STIP revenues, Caltrans determines the funding split between state-only and federal funding for projects funded in the STIP.
+Therefore, projects programmed in the 2020 STIP may receive a combination of state and federal funds.
+Project sponsors must federalize their projects by completing NEPA documentation and complying with federal project delivery rules, if they are assigned federal funds.